S-Abdelnabi/OoC-multi-modal-fc/index.md

 ### Dataset
 - We base our evidence dataset on the [NewsCLIPpings Dataset](https://github.com/g-luo/news_clippings), that is based on the [VisualNews Dataset](https://github.com/FuxiaoLiu/VisualNews-Repository).
 - Request/download both datasets to start.
-- We offer our evidence dataset in two formats: [links of evidence items](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/tree/main/evidence_links), and the already-crawled evidence (TBD).
+- We offer our evidence dataset in two formats: [links of evidence items](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/tree/main/evidence_links), and the already-crawled evidence.
 - If you want to re-crawl our evidence from the links, or crawl evidence for other subsets of the [NewsCLIPpings Dataset](https://github.com/g-luo/news_clippings), we share our [dataset collection pipeline](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/tree/main/dataset_collection), where you can find our custom crawler.
 - If you want to access our already-crawled evidence dataset, please requrest access via this [form](https://forms.gle/HZeUK1EEveGF9yEV9).
-Please note that we are still in the process of preparing the dataset for sharing.

 ### Questions
 For any questions, please contact: sahar.abdelnabi@cispa.de